Sea ice: First-year sea ice

 First-year sea ice is ice that is thicker than young ice but has no more than one year growth.
 In other words, it is ice that grows in the fall and winter (after it has gone through the new ice – nilas – young ice stages and grows further) but does not survive the spring and summer months (it melts away).
 The thickness of this ice typically ranges from 0.3 m to 2 m.
 First-year ice may be further divided into thin (30 cm to 70 cm), medium (70 cm to 120 cm) and thick (>120 cm).

 Old sea ice

 Old sea ice is sea ice that has survived at least one melting season (i.e. one summer).
 For this reason, this ice is generally thicker than first-year sea ice.
+The thickness of old sea ice typically ranges from 2 to 4 m.
 Old ice is commonly divided into two types: second-year ice, which has survived one melting season and multiyear ice, which has survived more than one.
 (In some sources, old ice is more than two years old.)
 Multi-year ice is much more common in the Arctic than it is in the Antarctic.
 The reason for this is that sea ice in the south drifts into warmer waters where it melts.
 In the Arctic, much of the sea ice is land-locked.